As a parent of young children, your estate plan is an important tool for protecting your children in the event the unlikely occurs.

-Your specific plan for your children will depend on a variety of individual factors, including your family type (e.g., traditional, blended, single-parent family), the age and personalities of your children (e.g., a responsible older teen vs. a toddler), and the availability of potential guardians, among other factors.
+Finding the right plan for your children will depend on a variety of individual factors, including your family type (e.g., traditional, blended, single-parent family), the age and personalities of your children (e.g., a responsible older teen vs. a toddler), and the availability of potential guardians, among other factors.
 After reviewing these factors, we will establish a solid foundation for your children.
 Regardless of what your particular circumstances are, we are confident we will be able to work with you to find a comprehensive estate planning solution that meets your needs and reflects your wishes.